reapersy/serverless-nlp-solution-cdk/README.md

 This project covers a range of features including Serverless Realtime Review API Service, Serverless Realtime Review Sentiment Analysis, Serverless Near Realtime Data Processing & Visualization, and Serverless System Monitoring Dashboard.

 A thorough implementation guide regarding CDK project has been provided.
-Additionally, step-by-step instructions on how to simulate this service is also given, covering User creation in Cognito, Review requests,
+Additionally, step-by-step instructions on how to simulate this service is also given, covering User creation in Cognito, Review requests, Monitoring Dashboard, and Athena Queries.

+Upon completion of the simulation, a comprehensive clean-up guide will remove all resources deployed during the implementation and simulation phases.

+## Security

+Refer to [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more details.

+## License

+This library has been licensed under the MIT-0 License.
+Visit LICENSE file for more information.